 For the PEX water distribution system, you can take a look at this tee-style manifold by Minimprover.

 Like the SharkBite manifolds mentioned previously, this manifold has one end of its trunk closed.
-That means, when water flows inside the trunk, it can’t flow straight through the manifold but only through the branches.
+That means, that when water flows inside the trunk, it can’t flow straight through the manifold but only through the branches.

 So, if your system doesn’t require the other end of the manifold, this is just for you!

 The outlets are 1/2 inches, and each of them comes with its own copper crimp ring for your convenience.
 You can either use those crimp rings to secure the PEX pipe or stainless steel clamp rings.

 This manifold isn’t just limited to PEX tubing but also copper and CTS CPVC.
 You have the freedom of connecting these different pipes in any combination!

 Regardless of the connection method you use, the manifold will ensure a watertight seal.
 It will also work well in tight spaces where bigger manifolds won’t fit.
 You can either install it horizontally or vertically depending on the position that will allow convenient water flow.